 - the Incorporated Societies Act 2022 will be referred to as the “2022 Act”.

 Some key distinctions

 With some of the legal forms discussed in this section, the decision-makers are accountable to a wider membership (for example, an incorporated society).
-With others, control can be limited to a very small number of people (a trust or company for example).
+With others, control can be limited to a very small number of people (for example, a trust or company).

-Another way of categorising the different legal structures is to consider whether it means the group will be an incorporated body – that is, have a separate legal identity from its members.
+Another way of categorising the different legal structures is to consider whether it means the group will be incorporated – that is, have a separate legal identity from its members.
 If so, the group would need to be an incorporated society or company.

 Those two distinctions are discussed in more detail below.